About Yoga in English

 Simply put, she is one of my very favorite teachers.
 I am profoundly grateful our paths crossed; my life is richer for it.
 If you want to experience yoga as a fully integrated mind‑body discipline, step into her class.
 I suspect you will remember that choice long after the final savasana.’’

-We teach in different, beautiful locations across Berlin, in Europe and online
+We teach in various beautiful locations across Berlin, in Europe & online

 See our events page for all location details